-Millions of Ameri-46 cans depend upon the railroads to bring their daily supply of fresh milk and cream.
+Many Americans de-46 pend upon the railroads to bring their daily supply of fresh milk and cream.
 In many instances, milk and cream are carried hundreds of miles to market, requiring the utmost care from the time they leave the farms until they reach our tables.
 Milk must be kept perfectly clean.
 It must be kept cold, but not too cold.
 Some milk is transported in insulated glasslined steel tank cars; some is shipped in large cans like the ones in the picture.
 Cars are sometimes fitted with shelves so that the cans can be loaded in tiers.